Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

  * `DegreeOfReceiveParallelism`: The number of parallel receive operations that the transport is issuing against the storage queue to pull messages out of it.
 By default this value is dynamically set by the endpoints concurrency limit.
 The algorithm is the following:
  `Degree of parallelism = square root of MaxConcurrency (rounded)`.
 Here are a few examples: `(concurrency 1 = 1, concurrency 10 = 3, concurrency 20 = 4, concurrency 50 = 7, concurrency 100 [default] = 10, concurrency 200 = 14, concurrency 1000 = 32 [maximum])`.
 This means ten message processing loops will receive up to the configured `BatchSize` number of messages in parallel.
 For example with the default `BatchSize` of 32 and the default degree of parallelism of 10 the transport will be able to receive 320 messages from the storage queue at the same time.

- WARNING: You need to carefully select the values of `BatchSize` , `DegreeOfParallelism`, `Concurrency` and the other parameters like `MaximumWaitTimeWhenIdle` in order to get the desired speed out of the transport while not exceeding [the boundaries](https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/#storage-limits) of the allowed number of operations per second.
+ WARNING: You need to carefully select the values of `BatchSize` , `DegreeOfParallelism`, `Concurrency`, [ServicePointManager Settings](/nservicebus/azure-storage-persistence/performance-tuning.md) and the other parameters like `MaximumWaitTimeWhenIdle` in order to get the desired speed out of the transport while not exceeding [the boundaries](https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/#storage-limits) of the allowed number of operations per second.

 NOTE: `QueueName` and `QueuePerInstance` are obsoleted.
 Instead, use bus configuration object to specify the endpoint name and select a scale-out option.